-- No streamlining is permitted in the open motorcycle class.
-Streamlining is defined as any devices or objects forward of the rider that has the apparent purpose of directing, limiting, or controlling airflow around the motorcycle or rider. - Seat or tail section shall conform to partial streamlining rules. - 3.
-If a round headlight is used, it shall be between 5-1/2 in. and 7 in. outside diameter at the "lens" surface with a front radius not less than 18 in.
-The front surface shall be within 5 deg. of perpendicular to the ground with the rider in the normal riding position.
+- 1. No streamlining is permitted in the open motorcycle class.
+Streamlining is defined as any devices or objects forward of the rider that have the apparent effect of directing, limiting, or controlling airflow around the motorcycle or rider. - 2.
+Seat or tail section shall conform to partial streamlining rules. - 3.
+Un-modified OEM air inlet scoops, OEM instruments, OEM instrument panels and/or OEM headlights mounted with un-modified OEM mounts in the OEM location are allowed in the Open class and meet the non-streamlining rule.